You wouldn’t run a marathon without training for it, and the same logic can be applied to embarking on a weight loss routine.

 - Avoid eating late in the day.
 Research has shown that eating late in the day can make diets less effective, so try to eat your dinner before 7 p.m., and lock down the kitchen for snacks beyond that.

-- Eat lean protein sources and low-fat or nonfat dairy products.
+- Eat lean protein sources (we love this flavor) and low-fat or nonfat dairy products.

 Once you’ve determined your diet parameters, you can start making portion-controlled meals that streamline your daily consumption of food.